Changing server language¶

 language you want, like ‘sv’ for Swedish or ‘es’ for Spanish.
 After a

 locale/ folder.
-Otherwise the system will just have updated the
+Otherwise the system will just have

-run it as much as you want.
+you can run it as much as you want.

 Next head to